cardstack/boxel/README.md

 Run `pnpm test` in the `packages/realm-server/` workspace to run the realm tests

 ### Realm Server DOM tests
 This test suite contains acceptance tests for asserting that the Realm server is capable of hosting its own app.
-These tests require that the host be built with the ability to support realm based hosting.
 To run these tests in the browser execute the following in the `packages/realm-server` workspace:

 1. `pnpm start:test-container`
 2. `pnpm start:all`